ept/blog/_posts/2008-10-27-load-performance-testing-a-rails-application-with-apachebench.md

 expected the response times to be less widely spread.
 This prompted me to have a look at the actual distribution/histogram of response times as reported by the client.

-<p>Another thing I wanted to check
-was how good ApacheBench's concurrency setting actually was -- how could I trust that it really keeps the server as busy as it claims to?
+Another thing I wanted to check was how good ApacheBench's concurrency setting actually was -- how could I trust that it really keeps the server as busy as it claims to?
 And maybe it makes requests in certain regular patterns which might skew the results.
 So I ran the following 3 tests in a side-by-side
 comparison:

 <ol>
 <li>One ApacheBench process set to make 64 concurrent requests, running on an EC2
 instance, no keep-alive, making 10,000